 2124 Kalorama Road, NW,

 Visitors to Benin should also carry the WHO Yellow Card (“Carte Jaune”) indicating that they have been vaccinated for yellow fever.
 Visit the Center for Disease Control website for more information.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Benin.

-Public demonstrations, political gatherings, student protests, and strikes are common throughout Benin, particularly on Friday afternoons.
+Public demonstrations, political gatherings, student protests, and strikes are common throughout Benin.

 Swimming conditions along Benin’s coastline are dangerous due to strong tides, waves, and rip currents; several people drown each year.

 Crime: Street crime is a significant problem in Cotonou.
 Robbery and muggings occur along the Boulevard de France (the beach road by the Marina and Novotel Hotels), on the beaches near hotels frequented by international visitors, within the Haie Vive and Les Cocotiers neighborhoods (where popular bars and restaurants are located), and in other parts of the city.
 Most reported incidents involve the use of force, by armed persons, with minor injury to the victim.
 Travelers should avoid the Dantokpa market between the hours of dusk and dawn.

 If you are a victim of crime, you should contact the U.S. Embassy immediately.